usgs/jem-sfwmm-grid-reader/README.txt

 To compile for Eclipse-based applications using Tycho, use:
 $ mvn install -P packaging-eclipse

+JavaDocs can be generated with the following command:

+$ mvn javadoc:javadoc -P packaging-jar

 External dependencies:
  * See project pom.xml files, all dependencies are Maven projects